 Reside with a family whose income does not exceed 85% of the State Median Income (SMI) for a family of the same size and whose assets do not exceed $1,000,000; and

-Reside with a parent(s) who is working, attending a job training program, or enrolled in an educational program; and
+Reside with a parent(s) who is working, attending a job training program, or enrolled in an educational program or a parent who has been approved for the CCPP but has been diagnosed with a life threating illness that temporarily prevents the parent from meeting the working or school requirement for the Child Care Payment Program; and

-Reside with a parent who is a Mississippi resident
+Reside with a parent who is a Mississippi resident.

 Source: 45 CFR 98.20; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4